CADs Having Trouble with RBC/CBC Blood Testing

 This type of notice is often a shock to the donor since a previous donation went un-noticed.

 Dr. follow-up is recommended.
 We further suggest you keep your own copies of blood test results from this point forward.
 If you can obtain a previous test result that was OK it would be beneficial to have those for a baseline reference later.
-Also to know what may have transpired, health wise, from a previous good RBC/CBC, to one notating “Agglutinins”.
+Also it is wise to document any changes that transpired, health wise, from a previous good RBC/CBC, to one notating “Agglutinins”.

 It is possible this is a temporary condition that will pass with time?